vesterheim/vesterheim.github.io/_posts/2015-03-22-scandinavian-music-jam.markdown

 tags:
 ---
 The Fourth Sunday Scandinavian Music Jam is back!
-Stop by Sunday, March 22, 2015, 2:00 p.m. - 4:00 p.m. in Vesterheim's Bruening Visitor Center, 502 W. Water Street, to learn a tune, share a tune, jam with us, or just come to listen.
+Stop by Sunday, April 26, 2015, 2:00 p.m. - 4:00 p.m. in Vesterheim's Bruening Visitor Center, 502 W. Water Street, to learn a tune, share a tune, jam with us, or just come to listen.

 Bring any instrument you play and join in.
 This informal music collaboration is great fun for all levels.